pedrovianadev/pokedexPTech/README.md

 # React Pokedex

-## Project in React to practice your studies
+## Project in React to practice my studies

 Here I basically used Axios to request the API and developed the project using React.